Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 Water (Wet)£85 - £100£95 - £135+Whole house, extensions, open-plan living.

-Note: These figures are estimates for “supply and fit”.
-Regional labour rates—especially in London—can push these higher.
+Note: These figures estimate "supply and fit".
+Regional labour rates, especially in London, can push these higher.

 Ready to request quotes?
 Get free, no-obligation estimates from professional installers via the Underfloor Heating Directory.